ocelot-inc/ocelotgui/README.md

 <P>The Windows ocelotgui program has the same functionality
 as the Linux ocelotgui program, but is newer and has only been tested with basic Windows 10 64-bit machinery.
-We believe that on some Windows platforms it won't start.
+We believe that on some other Windows platforms it won't start.</P>
-Treat it as "alpha except on Windows 64-bit".</P>

 <P>Connection should work to any modern MySQL or MariaDB server.</P>